rust-stuco/lectures/week12/slides.md

 * A *concurrent* programming model supported by many languages
     * All in slightly different forms under the hood
-* Allows for a large number of tasks on a few OS threads
+* Allows for a large number of tasks on only a few threads
+    * You can imagine "lightweight" tasks on "heavyweight" OS-backed threads
-* Still preserves the "feel" of synchronous programming through `async/await` syntax
+* Still preserves the "feel" of synchronous programming through the `async` / `await` syntax

 ---